-But you and I know there’s really one Christmas tradition that beats them all – playing some retro video games!
+But you and I know, there’s really one Christmas tradition that beats them all – playing the best Christmas Themed Video Games!
 That’s right.
-Getting together with your friends orsiblings, your beverage of choice, and fragging or exploring new & old worlds together is what the holiday season is all about.
+Getting together with your friends or siblings, your beverage of choice, and fragging or exploring new & old worlds together is what the holiday season is all about.

 And if the games you’re playing are true to the spirit of the holidays, there’s nothing quite like it.
-Without further ado, let’s take a look at the best winter video games you can sink your teeth into this season.
+Without further ado, let’s take a look at the best Christmas Themed Video Games you can sink your teeth into this season.

 Made by the mad genius Cliff Bleszinski, Jazz Jackrabbit was like the cooler, gun-toting version of Sonic The Hedgehog.
 Jazz was a wise-guy, one-liner spouting bunny who blasted foes who dared step in his way.
 Interestingly, it also featured some Holiday Hare missions, where you got to shoot tortoises in the face in a Christmas-ey world set to the soundtrack of punk-rock versions of your favorite Christmas songs.